-SB 511, as introduced, Nguyen.
-Housing element.
+SB 895, as introduced, Bates.
+Land use: housing element.

-The Planning and Zoning Law requires each city, county, or city and county to prepare and adopt a general plan for its jurisdiction that contains certain mandatory elements, including a housing element.
-That law requires the housing element to identify, among other things, the existing and projected housing needs of all economic segments of the community.
+Existing law, the Planning and Zoning Law, requires each city, county, and city and county to prepare and adopt a general plan that contains certain mandatory elements, including a housing element.

-This bill would make nonsubstantive changes to that law.
+This bill would make technical, nonsubstantive changes to that law.